jariperttunen/lukeghg/GHG_SCENARIO.md

 ### LULUCF sheet ###

-The LULUCF sheet will be the summary for the whole scenario. `ghg-scenario.py` will fill sheet rows with appropriate excel formulas to collect results from land use classes and land use class clusters.
+The LULUCF sheet is the template for the scenario summary. `ghg-scenario.py` will fill the sheet rows with appropriate excel formulas to collect results from land use classes and land use class clusters.